teslamate-org/teslamate/website/docs/import/tesla_apiscraper.md

 1. Obtain your Tesla's **vehicle ID** number.
 It's a 10- or 11-digit number that uniquely identifies your car, and is part of the TeslaFi data format, but it's not included in tesla-apiscraper data - so you need to source it separately.
 There are several ways you can get it:

    - Manually using the Tesla API.
 The number is listed under `vehicle_id` in the `vehicles` response, as documented here: [https://tesla-api.timdorr.com/api-basics/vehicles](https://tesla-api.timdorr.com/api-basics/vehicles).
-   - From the database of another Tesla API tracker you're already using, such as TeslaMate.
+   - From the database of another Tesla API tracker you're already using, such as TeslaMate (**docker-compose exec database psql teslamate teslamate -c 'select vid from cars;'**).

 2. Run the `teslafi-convert.sh` script (or `teslafi-convert.bat` if you're on Windows).
 You may need to `sudo` it / run it in an Administrator command line prompt if your Docker install needs root.
 It will do the following: